 CAD/DXF drawings and Tree Protection Plans

-In OTISS we show the standard RPA and average crown radius on our maps.
+In OTISS we show the standard RPA and average crown radius on the online maps and plans.
 But we also generate a CAD/DXF file, that you import it into your CAD application.
 In CAD you can see the asymmetric crown radius; carry out detailed changes to the RPA; and add extra details for protective fences and ground cover.

 The trees can be plotted onto a CAD drawing and exported as a DXF file.
-For each tree, the drawings shows location, reference, species, retention category, crown spread, RPA and shadow arc – using the BS5837 defined colour set and calculations.
+For each tree, the drawings shows location, reference, species, retention category, crown spread, RPA (outlined or shaded) and shadow arcs (outined or shaded) – using the BS5837 defined colour set and calculations.
 The DXF file is intended to be opened by your own CAD application and merged with your existing CAD topp/site plan.
 More information on the BS5837 CAD/DXF drawings.

 Creating your Reports